Jonas-VIGNERON/Backpack-Hero-project/README.md

 # Academic Java Game Project

-This project was developed as part of an academic assignment in Java.
+This project was developed as part of an academic assignment in Java, in collaboration with a classmate.

 ## My Contribution